 “Spasibo Mama.
 And thank you Tetya Dafna, Tetya Ellen and Sestra Valeria.”

 The children aren’t biologically related, but they consider themselves sisters, and they consider Britt and Valeria their sisters as well.
-They rest of us are aunts, Tetyas, except for Dasha and Daria, the Mamas.
+They rest of us are aunts, Tetyas, except for Dasha, Daria, Katya, and Katja, the Mamas.

 The video screen comes alive, it’s my mom.
 It must be midnight in St. Martins, where the parents, Lacy and Taylor are enjoying the not winter weather.